kir486680/Project-Book/README.md

 ```
 npm install
 ```
-Dont forget to pste your own info into keys.js file!
+Dont forget to paste your own info into keys.js file!